kontaktio/telegraf_archived/plugins/inputs/docker/README.md

   ## Total 'cpu' is reported directly by Docker daemon, and 'network' and 'blkio' totals are aggregated by this plugin.
   ## Please note that this setting has no effect if 'total' is set to 'false'
   # total_include = ["cpu", "blkio", "network"]

-  ## Whether to report for each container per-device blkio (8:0, 8:1...) and
-  ## network (eth0, eth1, ...) stats or not
-  perdevice = true

-  ## Whether to report for each container total blkio and network stats or not
-  total = false

   ## docker labels to include and exclude as tags.
 Globs accepted.
   ## Note that an empty array for both will include all labels as tags